 It sounds simple enough, but in reality, it can be an incredibly complex series of steps.

-One of the most essential appliances in this journey is the coffee grinder itself.
-We're taking a look at some unique features in this OXO coffee conical burr grinder review to see how well it holds up to its promise of precision and consistency.
+One of the most essential appliances in this journey is the electric coffee grinder itself.
+We're taking a look at some unique features in this OXO conical burr coffee grinder review to see how well it holds up to its promise of precision and consistency.

 Do the OXO grinder's conical burrs and integrated scale really help it stand out from the rest?
 Let's find out.

-This OXO conical burr grinder pairs adjustable step grinding with programmable settings that include grinding by weight, time or quantity.
+This OXO conical burr mill pairs adjustable step grinding with programmable settings that include grinding by weight, time or quantity.

-You also have the ability to dial in a strength preference on top of all those specifications, which adds an extra opportunity to personalize your results that isn't found on many other coffee grinders.
+You also have the ability to dial in a strength preference on top of all those specifications, which adds an extra opportunity to personalize your results that isn't found on many other top rated burr coffee grinders.

 The hopper's 16-ounce capacity is almost double the size of most grinders in the same price range and with similar functionality.